chriseldredge/Klondike/README.md

 To run the tests against a different endpoint and avoid starting and stopping IIS Express, use the `HttpUrl` property:

     msbuild /t:IntegrationTest /p:HttpUrl=http://localhost:40221/

+## Building without Integration Tests

+If you simply want to build (and perhaps stage) the c# project without running tests, set `TestsEnabled=false`:

+    msbuild /p:TestsEnabled=False

+or

+    msbuild /t:Stage /p:DistDir=dist /p:TestsEnabled=False /p:Configuration=Release

+This is basically the same as what `grunt exec` will do.